mail2surie/computer_vision/README.md

 - numpy
 - mediapipe.

-Special thanks to "Murtaza" for his great effort and helping us to understand.
+Special thanks to "Murtaza" for his great effort and helping us to understanding the core concepts.

-pls refer to his youtube link for more projects. https://www.youtube.com/c/MurtazasWorkshopRoboticsandAI
+pls refer his youtube link for more projects. https://www.youtube.com/c/MurtazasWorkshopRoboticsandAI